Azure-Samples/real-time-monitoring-and-observability-for-media/docs/3_pipelines.md

 ### Deployment Pipeline Variables

-There are 3 environemnt variables that must be set for the Azure Pipelines, `azureSubscription`, `azureServiceConnection` and `functionAppName`.
+There are 3 environment variables that must be set for the Azure Pipelines, `azureSubscription`, `azureServiceConnection` and `functionAppName`.

 `functionAppName` - The Name of the existing Azure Function App.
 `azureSubscription` - The Name of the Azure Subscription where the Function App is located.